33hetpatel/cloud-native-monitoring-app/README.md

-# Cloud Native Resource Monitoring Python App on Kubernetes (K8s)
+Key Learnings from the Cloud Native Resource Monitoring Python App on K8s Project:

-This project demonstrates the creation of a cloud-native resource monitoring application using Python, Flask, and psutil.
-The application provides real-time monitoring of system resources such as CPU usage, memory usage, disk usage, and network activity.
-It is containerized with Docker and can be deployed on a Kubernetes cluster.

-Key Features

-Real-time monitoring of system resources (CPU, memory, disk, and network)

-Web-based user interface built with Flask and Plotly

-Dockerized application for easy deployment and scalability

-Integration with AWS Elastic Container Registry (ECR) for storing the Docker image

-Deployment on AWS Elastic Kubernetes Service (EKS) cluster using Python scripts Prerequisites

-Before starting the project, ensure that you have the following:

-AWS Account with programmatic access and AWS CLI configured

-Python 3 installed

-Docker and Kubectl installed

-Code editor (e.g., VSCode)

-Project Structure

-app.py: Flask application code for resource monitoring

-Dockerfile: Dockerfile for containerizing the Flask application requirements.txt: List of Python dependencies

-eks.py: Python script for creating EKS cluster and deploying the application README.md: Project documentation
+Developed a monitoring application in Python using Flask and psutil, gaining hands-on experience in Python programming and web application development.

+Acquired knowledge of Docker and containerization by creating a Dockerfile, building a Docker image, and running a Python application in a Docker container.

+Learned how to leverage AWS services, specifically Amazon Elastic Container Registry (ECR), to store and manage Docker images, including creating an ECR repository and pushing Docker images to ECR.

+Gained practical experience with Kubernetes by creating an Amazon Elastic Kubernetes Service (EKS) cluster, setting up node groups, and deploying the Python application on Kubernetes.

+Demonstrated proficiency in automating cloud infrastructure using Python and the Boto3 library, including creating ECR repositories and interacting with AWS services programmatically.

+Developed an understanding of the DevOps principles and practices, such as continuous integration and delivery (CI/CD) using Docker and Kubernetes, ensuring efficient and scalable deployment of cloud-native applications.

+Acquired knowledge of cloud-native monitoring and observability, including metrics, logging, and performance analysis, using tools like Prometheus, Grafana, and Kubernetes monitoring features.

+Demonstrated skills in infrastructure-as-code (IaC) by using Python to create Kubernetes deployments and services, enabling streamlined and automated deployment and management of containerized applications.

+Developed proficiency in working with AWS CLI, Docker, Kubectl, and other essential tools for cloud-native application development and deployment.

+Enhanced problem-solving and troubleshooting skills by addressing challenges related to building, deploying, and monitoring cloud-native applications in a distributed and dynamic environment.